tlimato/Quake-III-Fast-Inverse-Square/README.md

 is also a constant time operation: $O(1)$ yet Quakes is much Faster.
 As outlined in the code review portion of this assignment, Quake 3's Programmers used efficiencies in their code to make the program run faster.
 This includes using bitwise operations to manipulate the bits of a float and using Newton's method to refine the approximation of the inverse square root all while abusing the IEEE 754 standard to manipulate floating point numbers.
 Given traditionally on older machines, operations like division and square roots are much slower than bitwise operations and addition and subtraction, these optimizations influence a lot of the overhead for calculating the inverse square root.

 In games where the Frames per Second is a major concern, this can add up to a significant amount of time saved in the program when a large number of vectors need to be normalized for lighting, physics, and rendering in the actual deployment of the game.
-From a personal perspective, I love Quake 3 as a game, growing up with very slow computers from the early 2000s that could only run games like Quake 3 and Half Life I wanted to explore an algorithm that was relevant to it.
+From a personal perspective, I love Quake 3 as a game, growing up with very slow computers from the early 2000s that could only run games like Quake 3 and Half-Life I wanted to explore an algorithm that was relevant to it.

 ## Next Steps
-As a means to implement this myself using techniques that were covered in class, i thought it would be appropriate to create a parallelized version of this function and compare it to the original as well as the traditional $\frac{1}{\sqrt{x}}$ and measure timings.
+As a means to implement this myself using techniques that were covered in class, I thought it would be appropriate to create a parallelized version of this function and compare it to the original as well as the traditional $\frac{1}{\sqrt{x}}$ and measure timings.
 While not a perfectly scientific method, it would be interesting to see how the speedup from using Quake 3's method and my parallelization compares to the traditional method given a large amount of data to iterate over.

 Given this code is in C++, the only framework I'm even moderately familiar with for parallelization is OpenMP.
 I used to work at the University of Wyoming Advanced Research Computing Center and got some exposure to this topic prior to the class.